 Take a walk in the past

-A visit to the Museum of Copenhagen is like walking through the city and its history from the Viking Age to today.
-The exhibition takes you through 14 key sites.
-Famous squares and buildings that have played a central role in the city’s history, like the power base on the Castle Island of Slotsholmen, City Hall Square where people have gathered to celebrate and demonstrate since it was built, the Copenhagen homes of the royal family surrounding Amalienborg Palace Square, and the different cultures of the city’s bridge districts.
+A visit to the Museum of Copenhagen is a journey through the city and its history from the Viking Age to today.
+The exhibition takes you through 14 key sites with famous squares and buildings that have played a central role in the city’s history.
+They include the power base on the Castle Island of Slotsholmen, City Hall Square where people have gathered to celebrate and demonstrate since it was built, the Copenhagen homes of the royal family surrounding Amalienborg Palace Square, and the different cultures of the city’s bridge districts.

-Who were the Copenhageners of the past, and how did they live?
-For each key site we’ve hunted down the most exciting archaeological finds and historical exhibits to document Copenhagen life – from before the city itself even existed.
+For each key site, the curators have hunted down the most exciting archaeological finds and historical exhibits to document Copenhagen life – from before the city itself even existed.
 A well-worn bone comb from the Viking Age, the skeleton of a warrior from the Middle Ages that has survived the blows of swords and axes, and an elegant sedan from the 1700s, the taxi of the day for high-class Copenhageners.
-There is also an early edition of Copenhageners’ favourite means of transport, a cycle – made of wood!
+There is also an early edition of Copenhageners’ favourite means of transport, a bike – made of wood!

 Take a little piece of Copenhagen home with you from the museum shop, or relax in the café and digest all the impressions from your visit as you enjoy the historical city garden in front of the museum.
 If you’re fast, you can get around the museum in just half an hour, but stay longer and experience even more of the surprising, beautiful and quirky things about the history of Copenhagen the museum has to offer.

 - Museum of Copenhagen

 1555 København V